-We live in a diverse country, made up of many ethnic groups, cultures, and sub-cultures — in fact, we’re at a point in time where the United States is more multi-racial and ethnically diverse than it’s ever been before.
+We live in a diverse country of many ethnic groups, cultures, and sub-cultures—the United States is more multiracial and ethnically diverse than ever.

 It figures that the most essential services offered to our communities, which include nursing and healthcare, should practice diversity and inclusivity to reflect our populations.

-This article will explore what diversity and inclusivity mean in the context of nursing, the challenges around these areas, and how the aim of representing all groups when it comes to nursing care can be upheld.
+This article will explore what diversity and inclusivity mean in nursing, the challenges around these areas, and how the aim of representing all groups regarding nursing care can be upheld.

-The area of diversity and inclusivity is a complex and fascinating one — and it’s essential for nurses of all levels to understand the issues that are involved.
+Diversity and inclusivity are complex and fascinating, and nurses of all levels must understand the issues involved.

 So, if you’re an aspiring nurse interested in diversity and inclusivity matters, keep reading.

-This article is especially valuable if you have a passion for making lasting changes to healthcare systems like nursing so that they evolve to offer more equitable and inclusive care.
-We’re going to explain how you can help shape the future of healthcare to achieve exactly this and deliver care that’s fit for the multi-ethnic and multicultural population of the United States.
+This article is especially valuable if you are passionate about making lasting changes to healthcare systems like nursing so that they evolve to offer more equitable and inclusive care.
+We’ll explain how you can help shape the future of healthcare to achieve exactly this and deliver care that’s fit for the multi-ethnic and multicultural population of the United States.

 What is the definition of diversity and inclusivity?

-In simple terms, diversity refers to celebrating the differences that set us apart as individuals.
-Inclusivity is ensuring that everyone is included in society, regardless of their ethnic or socio-economic background or any other factor that makes up their individuality, such as gender, age, or sexuality.
+In simple terms, diversity refers to celebrating the differences that set us apart.
+Inclusivity ensures that everyone is included in society, regardless of their ethnic or socio-economic background or any other factor that makes up their individuality, such as gender, age, or sexuality.

-In nursing, this means that all nurses have a duty to treat their patients as individuals, respecting their cultural practices and choices and ensuring that their human rights and dignity are upheld.
+This means all nurses must treat their patients as individuals, respecting their cultural practices and choices and upholding their human rights and dignity.

 Within nursing practice, it can also mean that individuals of all backgrounds should have equal opportunities to practice their careers, pursue their ambitions, and work in a supported and respectful environment.

-What’s more, nurses of diverse heritage should have equal access to higher education and professional development so that they can practice in leadership roles.
+Moreover, nurses of diverse heritages should have equal access to higher education and professional development to practice in leadership roles.

 This means that changes are effected from the inside, making healthcare more equitable, diverse, and inclusive now and for future generations.